prof-tejera/assignment-2/README.md

 # Objective for Assignment 3

 This is the 3rd and last assignment (A3) for E-39 Design Principles in React.
-Using out timers from Assignment 2 (A2), we will build a workout app that allows our users to assemble **multiple timers** into a workout queue.
+Using our timers from Assignment 2 (A2), we will build a workout app that allows our users to assemble **multiple timers** into a workout queue.
 This workout queue will be executed in the order that the timers were added.
 Let's take a look at an example:

 ![Workout example 1](images/example_workout.png)